CSCfi/csc-user-guide/docs/support/wn/apps-new.md

 # Applications

+## Schrödinger Maestro 2023.3, 8.9.2023

+Schrödinger Maestro version 2023.3 has been installed and set as the default module on Puhti and Mahti.
+See [release notes](https://www.schrodinger.com/releases/new-features/) for a list of new features and improvements.

 ## CP2K 2023.2 available on Puhti and Mahti, 1.9.2023

 [CP2K](../../apps/cp2k.md) 2023.2 has been installed and set as the default